charliemurry/website/content/research.md

 <br>

-#### Inactive Drafts and Other Writing
+#### Inactive Drafts and Other Writing and Activities

 [Advertising in Vertical Relationships: An Equilibrium Model of the Automobile Industry](/working_papers/Murry_AdsVertical_2017.pdf), 2017.

 [Amicus Brief in support of the FTC CARS Rule](/amicus_cars_rule.pdf)  with Neale Mahoney, Tobias Salz, and Babur De los Santos, Mathhijs Wildenbeest

+Panel member for the American Bar Association panel: "Impasse or Guardian?
+An Analysis of State Auto Franchise Laws," June 21, 2024.